toritotony/Pinecone-Langchain-Search-Engine/README.md

 # Document Search App

 ## Project Overview
 The Document Search App is a Flask-based web application designed for efficient and accurate searching within various document formats, including PDF, TXT, and DOCX.
+It also has the capacity to query linked documents such as published papers online, as well as linked videos (Youtube to be specific).
 It leverages advanced text processing and search algorithms to provide a powerful tool for content retrieval and data analysis.

 ## Key Packages and Open Source Projects Utilized
 - **Flask Framework**: Backbone of the web application, offering a dynamic and responsive user interface, and seamless backend integration.